mitchmalinin/ftx-takehome/README.md

 - Making Redux typesafe & proper file structuring

+PS: There is an easer egg somewhere in the code ;)

 Thank you for taking the time to review this code!

 # Prompt: